vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 for many different things: [ranking](../ranking.html), [result grouping](../grouping.html), [result sorting](../reference/sorting.html), and finally searching/matching.

-Now let us focus on the `tags` field which we defined with `attribute`, matching in this fields will be performed using `match:word`.
+Now let us focus on the `tags` field which we defined with `attribute`, matching in this field will be performed using `match:word`.

 <pre>
  field tags type weightedset&lt;string&gt; {